billy999cmee/CMEECoursework/MainProject/readme.md

 <br> Thesis title: Driver effects of survival and spatiotemporal activity of a woodland rodent

 **Brief description:**
-<br> This project analyses 3 years of trapping and location data of wood mouse collected at Silwood Park campus to infer the drivers of their survival and spatiotemporal activity
-<br> Data analysis involves both R version 4.1.0 and program MARK.
-<br> The general workflow of the R scripts is as follows: GISdataPrep -> Wrangle -> Wrangle2 -> Survival -> Survivalplots -> Spatiotemporal2Male -> Spatiotemporal2Female -> Spatiotemporal
+<br> This thesis is submitted for the partial fulfillment of the requirements for the degree of MRes in Computational Methods in Ecology and Evolution at Imperial Colleg London.
+It aims to infer the drivers of survival and spatiotemporal activity of wood mouse using 3 years of trapping and location data collected at Nash's Copse, Silwood Park campus.
+Data analysis is divided into two sections and involves both R and program MARK.

-<br> Data wrangling scripts include GISdataPrep.R, Wrangle.R and Wrangle2.R
+Data wrangling scripts include GISdataPrep.R, Wrangle.R and Wrangle2.R
-<br> Data analysis is divided into two sections: Survival and Spatiotemporal
 <br> Survival scripts include Survival.R and Survivalplots.R
 <br> Activity scripts include Spatiotemporal2Male.R, Spatiotemporal2Female.R and Spatiotemporal.R

+**General workflow:** GISdataPrep -> Wrangle -> Wrangle2 -> Survival -> Survivalplots -> Spatiotemporal2Male -> Spatiotemporal2Female -> Spatiotemporal

 **Language:**
 <br> R (4.1.0)